 You are here:

-The Residential aged care and aged care packages in the community 2011–12 web pages, tables and cubes provide detailed statistical information on residential aged care facilities and community care services and the recipients of residential aged care, Extended Aged Care at Home (EACH), Extended Aged Care at Home Dementia (EACHD) and Community Aged Care Packages (CACPs) during 2011–12.
+The Residential aged care and aged care packages in the community 2012–13 web report and supplementary tables provide detailed statistical information on residential aged care facilities and community aged care services, as well as the recipients of care, during 2012–13.
+For this period, community aged care included Community Aged Care Packages (CACPs), Extended Aged Care at Home (EACH), and Extended Aged Care at Home Dementia (EACHD).

-In addition to the information provided in these pages and the supplementary tables, charts and data cubes, a request for customised information can be made to the AIHW’s National Aged Care Data Clearinghouse.
+In addition to the information provided here and in the supplementary tables (with charts), a request for customised information can be made to the AIHW's National Aged Care Data Clearinghouse

-government-subsidised aged care places at 30 June 2012 were in residential aged care, with the remainder in community care.
+Australian Government-subsidised aged care places at 30 June 2013 were in residential aged care, with the remainder in community care.

 people in permanent residential aged care required high-level care to manage behaviour.

-of Indigenous Community Aged Care Package recipients were aged 65 or under, compared with 4% for non-Indigenous recipients in the same age group.
+Indigenous recipients of Community Aged Care Packages were aged under 65, compared with 2% of non-Indigenous recipients in the same age group.

-of admissions for residential aged care over 2011–12 were for short term respite care.
+admissions to residential aged care over 2012–13 were for short-term respite care.

-people who left permanent residential aged care during 2011–12 had stayed more than 5 years.
+people separating from permanent residential aged care during 2012–13 had stayed 5 years or more.

-of people receiving extended care at home remained on the package until they died.
+of people receiving extended aged care at home received the package until they died.

-community care service outlets were not for profit organisations.
+community aged care service outlets were not-for-profit organisations.